Source of Authority

 The President is the principal executive officer of the corporation and in general, supervises and controls all of the business and affairs of the corporation.

-The staff liaison for the Authority is the City Manager.
+The staff liaison for the Authority is the Economic Development Director.
 The Administrative Secretary in the City Manager's Office maintains the Authority's files and performs clerical duties as needed.